Irma could silence the voices of Florida taxpayers

 It’s an unavoidable case of timing.
 The powerful hurricane bore down on the state as cities, counties, school boards and other taxing bodies were scheduling two public hearings required by law before they can set property tax rates for the new fiscal year.
 The hearings are usually held in September.
 (The fiscal year for local governments begins on Oct.
 1, and the state fiscal year begins July 1).

-The executive director of the state Department of Revenue, Leon Biegalski, issued an order on Sept.
-6, temporarily waiving the timing requirement for local taxing authorities to hold public hearings.
+Leon Biegalski, the executive director of the state Department of Revenue, issued an order on Sept.
+6 temporarily waiving the timing requirement for local taxing authorities to hold public hearings.
 The directive was based on Gov. Rick Scott’s Sept.
 4 executive order that declared a statewide emergency in Florida in advance of Hurricane Irma’s arrival.

 The public hearings still must be held, but can be held later than usual, and the usual notice requirements for newspaper ads remain in effect.